cloudfauj/cloudfauj/docs/deploy-app.md

 ![Create application](./assets/create-app.gif)

 Once deployed, you can get the IP of the app from ECS dashboard, then access it from your browser.
-In future, Cloudfauj will also support custom domains with automatic TLS so you don't have to work with IPs directly.
+If you want to assign a custom URL to the app using a domain you own, see [Custom Domains](./advanced-concepts.md#custom-domains).

 Subsequent deployments automatically change the infra based on updated requirements in the app config.